vinaysj/Apigee-/README.md

 Username and password are the authentication details which are required for login into apigee

+Protocol would be https or http

 Domain name would be api.enterprise.apigee.com for saas, for on prem the domain name would be different.

 Organization name would be the name of organization

-Environment name would be the environment of the proxies deployed.

 ---